Chevrotain/chevrotain/packages/chevrotain/docs/tutorial/step4_fault_tolerance.md

 }
 ```

-- When encountering the the redundant colon the rule stack will be as follows:
+- When encountering the redundant colon the rule stack will be as follows:

   - **object** --> top level object
   - **objectItem** --> "someData": ... - second item in the top level object